PacktPublishing/Hands-On-Image-Generation-with-TensorFlow-2.0/README.md

 <a href="https://www.packtpub.com/product/hands-on-image-generation-with-tensorflow/9781838826789?utm_source=github&utm_medium=repository&utm_campaign=9781838826789"><img src="https://static.packt-cdn.com/products/9781838826789/cover/smaller" alt="Hands-On Image Generation with TensorFlow" height="256px" align="right"></a>

-This is the code repository for [Hands-On Image Generation with TensorFlow](https://www.packtpub.com/product/hands-on-image-generation-with-tensorflow/9781838826789?utm_source=github&utm_medium=repository&utm_campaign=9781838826789), published by Packt.
+This is the code repository for [Hands-On Image Generation with TensorFlow : A practical guide to generating images and videos using deep learning](https://www.packtpub.com/product/hands-on-image-generation-with-tensorflow/9781838826789?utm_source=github&utm_medium=repository&utm_campaign=9781838826789)

-**A practical guide to generating images and videos using deep learning**
+,published by Packt.

-**Recommended by Francois Chollet, Google AI, Creator of Keras**
+as recommended by **Francois Chollet, Google AI, Creator of Keras**

 *"All TensorFlow/Keras, with very readable code examples.
 Includes a section on StyleGAN, which will come in handy ... it's well explained."*